-The following table provides a summary of our anticipated maturity dates of our receivables and investments and the weighted average yield for each range of maturities as of June 30, 2019:
+The following table provides a summary of our anticipated maturity dates of our receivables and investments and the weighted average yield for each range of maturities as of September 30, 2019:

-, Fotal Less than 1 1-5 years 5-10 years More than 10 i otai year (do llars in millions) 5-10 years years Receivables Maturities by period \$ 851 \$ 2 \$ 36 \$ 58 \$ 755 Weighted average yield by period 7.3% 4.3% 7.0% 4.6% 7.5% Investments Maturities by period \$ 124 \$ - \$ - \$ 14 \$ 110 Weighted average yield by period 4.7% -% % 4.1% 4.8%
+1 Total Less than 1 year 1-5 years (dollars in millions) 5-10 years More than 10 years Receivables Maturities by period \$ 975 \$ 3 \$ 62 \$ 187 \$ 723 Weighted average yield by period 7.8% 4.8% 7.3% 7.5% 7.9% Investments Maturities by period \$ 113 \$ \$ \$ 12 \$ 101 Weighted average yield by period 4.6% -% % 4.1% 4.7%

-Our non-investment grade assets also consist of two commercial receivables with a combined total carrying value of approximately\$8 million as of June 30, 2019 which we consider impaired and that are on non-accrual status.
+Included in our non-investment grade assets are two commercial receivables with a combined total carrying value of approximately\$8 million as of September 30, 2019 which we consider impaired and have held on non-accrual status since the second quarter of 2017.
 These receivables were acquired as part of a larger 2014 portfolio acquisition and represent assignments of land lease payments from two wind projects (the "Projects") that became past due in the second quarter of 2017.
-We have been informed by the owner of the Projects that the Projects are experiencing a decline in revenue.
-The owner of the Projects is seeking to terminate the lease.
+We have been informed by the owners of the Projects that the Projects are experiencing a decline in revenue.
+The owners of the Projects have terminated the leases.
 In July 2017, we filed a legal claim against the owners of the Projects in order to protect our interests in these Projects and the amounts due to us under the land lease assignments.
 In January 2018, we received a \$1.6 million payment from the Projects, but have received no payments since that date.
-We continue to pursue our legal claims.
-Although there can be no assurance in this regard, we believe that we have the ability to recover the carrying value from the Projects based on projected cash flows, and thus have not recorded an allowance for losses as of June 30, 2019.
+In October 2019, we received a court decision indicating that the owners of the projects were within their rights under the contract terms to terminate the lease which impacts the land lease assignments to us.
+Accordingly, we recorded an allowance for the entire asset amounts as of September 30, 2019.
+We are reviewing the court's decision and expect to continue to pursue our legal claims by appealing that decision.

-Other than the items discussed above, we had no receivables or investments that were impaired or on non-accrual status as ofJune 30, 2019 or December 31, 2018.
-There was no provision for credit losses or troubled debt restructurings as ofJune 30, 2019 or December 31, 2018.
+Other than the items discussed above, we had no receivables or investments that were impaired or on non-accrual status as of September 30, 2019 or December 31, 2018.
+There were no troubled debt restructurings as of September 30, 2019 or December 31, 2018, and no allowances other than discussed above.